dhunten/dhunten.github.io/_posts/2020-10-01-Emoji-pack.md

+---
 layout: page
 title: "Emoji pack for Discord and Slack"
 date: 2020-10-01 3:15:07 -0000
+post_url:
 categories: gif

-# Emoji pack for Discord and Slack
+---

-I've converted some of my GIFs to a smaller, square size for easy importing into your chat app of choice.
+I've converted some of my GIFs to a smaller, square size for easy importing into your chat app of choice:

 ![](/assets/emotes/coffee-small.gif)
 ![](/assets/emotes/haha.gif)